-Lower respiratory tract infections (LRTIs) affect the large airways of the lungs.
+Lower respiratory tract infections (LRTIs) affect the lungs’ large airways.
 Some examples include bronchitis and pneumonia.

-Bronchitis is an infection of the bronchi, which are the main airways of the lungs.
+Bronchitis is an infection of the bronchi, the lungs’ main airways.
 The primary symptom of bronchitis is a dry or productive cough.
-A productive cough may produce green, yellow, or blood tinged mucus.
+A productive cough may produce green, yellow, or blood-tinged mucus.

 Other symptoms include:

-Pneumonia is an infection in one or both lungs.
+Pneumonia is an infection in one or both of the lungs.
 It typically causes a dry or productive cough.